OfficeDev/office-js-docs-pr/docs/outlook/mobile-event-based.md

 The following sections walk you through how to develop an Outlook mobile add-in that automatically adds a signature to new messages being composed.
 This highlights a sample scenario of how you can implement event-based activation in your mobile add-in.
 Significantly enhance the mobile user experience by exploring other scenarios and supported events in your add-in today.

-To learn how to implement an event-based add-in for Outlook on Windows (classic and [new](https://support.microsoft.com/office/656bb8d9-5a60-49b2-a98b-ba7822bc7627)), on Mac, and on the web, see [Configure your Outlook add-in for event-based activation](autolaunch.md).
+To learn how to implement an event-based add-in for Outlook on the web, on Windows ([new](https://support.microsoft.com/office/656bb8d9-5a60-49b2-a98b-ba7822bc7627) and classic), and on Mac, see [Configure your Outlook add-in for event-based activation](autolaunch.md).

 > [!NOTE]
 > Outlook on Android and on iOS only support up to Mailbox requirement set 1.5.
 However, to support the event-based activation feature, some APIs from later requirement sets have been enabled on mobile clients.
 For more information on this exception, see [Additional supported APIs](#additional-supported-apis).